 - Market Research.

 - Design.
-Cover design, and typesetting/ designing the text and placing the pictures.
+Cover design, and interior layouts (typesetting and image layouts).

 - Production.
 Printing and binding.